acmdas/das_fieldstones/morefieldstones2019.md

 Wednesday, 23 Oct 2019

 “A bad design with a good presentation is doomed eventually.
 A good design with a bad presentation is doomed immediately.”—Akin's Laws of Spacecraft Design

+## Veterinary Politics
+Tuesday, 29 Oct 2019

+“About 25 years ago I was active in university politics, nationally and locally; and after several experiences I realised that we were in an era in which the leadership were not bound by words.

+“They would say anything that was currently expedient, but it meant nothing.
+In particular promises, resolutions and commitments meant precisely nothing.

+“I began to adopt a veterinary attitude.
+The term comes from my training in medicine.
+When patients are unable to talk (e.g. children) or unreliable 'historians' of their symptoms (e.g psychosis or dementia) then we practiced veterinary medicine, like a vet, based purely on our own observations.

+“So it is a long time since I took notice of what chief executives, politicians, bishops or any kind of bureaucrat has to say.
+I don't believe what they claim they are doing or have done.
+I wait to see what I observe for myself.

+“Brexit has led to an unprecedented concentration and sustained output of empty speech, and this continues.
+I do not believe any of it.
+I will not believe it even if They say we have 'now' left the EU.
+I will wait to see if I can observe it myself in my own life or immediate circle of trusted and competent persons.

+“Veterinary politics has advantages!
+It frees up a lot of time and energy for other and more fundamental activities, including the most important of all.”—Dr. Bruce Charlton